RayeRen/acad-homepage.github.io/_pages/about.md

 # 🔥 News
 - 2023.12.06: &nbsp; Best Data Award of <a href='https://genbench.org/workshop/'> The 1st GenBench Workshop </a> at EMNLP 2023!
-- 2023.10.06: &nbsp; Paper accepted at EMNLP 2023: <a href='https://arxiv.org/abs/2310.10378'> Cross-Lingual Consistency of Factual Knowledge in Multilingual Language Models </a>.
+- 2023.10.06: &nbsp; Paper accepted by EMNLP 2023! <a href='https://arxiv.org/abs/2310.10378'> Cross-Lingual Consistency of Factual Knowledge in Multilingual Language Models </a>
 - 2023.04.01: &nbsp; Ph.D. journey started at the University of Groningen, supervised by <a href='https://www.cs.rug.nl/~bisazza/'> Arianna Bisazza </a>  and <a href='https://staff.fnwi.uva.nl/r.fernandezrovira/'> Raquel Fernández </a>.

 # 📝 Publications